pquerna/ffjson/README.md

   -w="": Write generate code to this path instead of ${input}_ffjson.go.
 ```

-## Status:
+## Performance Status:

-* `MarshalJSON` is working and about 25% faster.
+* `MarshalJSON` is about twice as fast.
 * `UnmarshalJSON` has not been started.

+## Features

+* **Drop in Replacement:** Because `ffjson` implements the interfaces already defined by `encoding/json` the performance enhancements are transparent to users of your structures.
+* **No additional dependencies:** `ffjson` generated code depends on nothing but standard library provided modules.
+* **Supports all types:** `ffjson` has native support for most of Go's types -- for any type it doesn't support with fast paths, it falls back to using `encoding/json`.
+This means all structures should work out of the box.

-## Improving, adding features, taking ffjson new directions!
+## Improving, bugs, adding features, and taking ffjson new directions!

 Please [open issues in Github](https://github.com/pquerna/ffjson/issues) for ideas, bugs, and general thoughts.
 Pull requests are of course preferred :)